alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_194_eng.md

 Sahei's paste-ins weren't just the "Grandfather" text, but also all the Natsume family crests on his haori were pasted in by photography.
 Furthermore, the family crest birthmark that appeared on his left shoulder skin was the same.
 The family crest birthmark was another mystery - I noticed it had been drawn in the setting, and when I asked "Eh?
 Is this okay?"
 Kaneko and the director said "Yeah, it's okay!"
 Hmm, I thought it might not be necessary (the work is difficult, and actually quite a few photography retakes resulted), but now I can't imagine Sahei without the family crest birthmark.

 There was always a somewhat bothersome white foreigner next to Sahei speaking English excessively, but who exactly he was was never explained in the main story (laugh).
 Actually he was set as "Sahei's overseas friend," and was quite an important (?) existence that Sahei kept close (probably living together in the mansion).
 Incidentally, my initial character image was Carlos Rivera's manager from *Tomorrow's Joe 2*.
-I finished him with Central/South American skin and hair color, but gahaha (laugh), he looked way too similar and we had a big laugh, but since "it's conversely hard to tell (laugh)" he became a normal blonde white person (laugh).
+I finished him with Central/South American skin and hair colour, but gahaha (laugh), he looked way too similar and we had a big laugh, but since "it's conversely hard to tell (laugh)" he became a normal blonde white person (laugh).

 Character-wise, oh yes, Renjaku!
 I attacked with a cobalt blue bra like this was my moment.
 Yes.
 This is my taste (laugh).
 From when I first met this Renjaku, she must be wearing a cobalt blue bra! (laugh) Man, that was exactly right, wasn't it?
 There must be quite a few people whose hearts were grabbed by this Renjaku in this episode!

-Now, color-wise, I asked color director Otsuka for lots this time too.
+Now, colour-wise, I asked colour director Otsuka for lots this time too.
 Things without proper settings, like Sahei's costume changes - golf wear, fishing old man look, sushi chef look, etc. Also young Masako's various disguises.
-For such scenes that matched the rough animation, I had Otsuka create almost all the colors.
+For such scenes that matched the rough animation, I had Otsuka create almost all the colours.

 And, after all, what can I say - the fugu sashimi!

 I've only eaten fugu sashimi about 4 times in my life, but I remember it being "translucent" (laugh).
 Looking at reference photos it seemed like that too, so "we have to make it translucent."
-Anticipating that translucent feeling, I first had Otsuka create colors, then threw that to special effects' Yamada for processing.
+Anticipating that translucent feeling, I first had Otsuka create colours, then threw that to special effects' Yamada for processing.
 But story-wise, with quite a few cuts of fugu sashimi appearing, processing each one individually would be quite difficult.
 So we processed one cut of fugu sashimi from a nearly overhead angle and reused that for multiple cuts.
 We had photography paste it in at different angles, or I forcibly drew additional parts.
 We couldn't fully process the cut where chopsticks sweep it up, but the animation momentum made it feel OK!

 Such was the "fugu sashimi" we all worked hard on (laugh).